-Atmospheric greenhouse gases (GHGs) such as carbon dioxide (CO2) and methane (CH4) are important climate forcing agents due to their significant impact on the climate system.
-The present study brings out first continuous measurements of atmospheric GHG’s using high precision Los Gatos Research’s- greenhouse gas analyser (LGR-GGA) over Shadnagar, a suburban site of Central India during the period 2014.
-The annual mean of CO2 and CH4 over the study region is found to be 394±2.92 ppm and 1.92±0.07 ppm (mean (μ) ±1std (σ)) respectively.
-CO2 and CH4 showed a significant seasonal variation during the study period with maximum (minimum) CO2 observed during Pre-monsoon (Monsoon), while CH4 recorded maximum during post-monsoon and minimum in monsoon.
-A consistent diurnal mixing ratio of these gases is observed with high (low) during night (afternoon) hours throughout the study period.
-Influences of prevailing meteorology (air temperature, wind speed, wind direction and relative humidity) on GHG’s have also been investigated.
-CO2 and CH4 showed a strong positive correlation during winter, pre-monsoon, monsoon and post-monsoon with R equal to 0.80, 0.80, 0.61 and 0.72 respectively.
-It implies the seasonal variations in source-sink mechanisms of CO2 and CH4.
+Atmospheric greenhouse gases (GHGs), such as carbon dioxide (CO2) and methane (CH4), are important climate forcing agents due to their significant impacts on the climate system.
+The present study brings out first continuous measurements of atmospheric GHGs using high precision LGR-GGA over Shadnagar, a suburban site of Central India during the period 2014.
+The annual mean CO2 and CH4 over the study region are found to be 394±2.92 ppm and 1.92±0.07 ppm (μ ±1σ) respectively.
+CO2 and CH4 show a significant seasonal variation during the study period with maximum (minimum) CO2 observed during Pre-monsoon (Monsoon), while CH4 recorded maximum during post-monsoon and minimum in monsoon.
+Irrespective of the seasons, consistent diurnal variations of these gases are observed.
+Influences of prevailing meteorology (air temperature, wind speed, wind direction and relative humidity) on GHGs have also been investigated.
+CO2 and CH4 show a strong positive correlation during winter, pre-monsoon, monsoon, and post-monsoon with correlation coefficients (Rs) equal to 0.80, 0.80, 0.61, and 0.72 respectively; indicating common anthropogenic source for these gases.Analysis of this study reveals the major sources for CO2 are soil respiration and anthropogenic emissions while vegetation act as a main sink.
+Whereas the major source and sink for CH4 are vegetation and presence of hydroxyl (OH) radicals.